 There’s a huge range of events and parties to take part in across the festival, and the main event is the enormous parade filled with marching groups and spectacular floats, cheered on by massive crowds.

-Mardi Gras in Sydney is one of the world’s biggest pride festivals and has become a firm fixture on the international stage, attracting more than 20,000 visitors to the city and injecting an estimated AUD$30m into the local economy.
+Mardi Gras in Sydney is one of the world’s biggest pride festivals.
+The event has become a firm fixture on the international stage, attracting more than 20,000 visitors to the city and injecting an estimated AUD$30m into the local economy.

-In 2019, the 41th anniversary of Sydney Mardi Gras, the parade and main party will be on Saturday 2 March.
+In 2020, the 42nd anniversary of Sydney Mardi Gras, the parade and main party will be on Saturday 29 February.
 But this is more than just a single event – Mardi Gras is a month-long festival.
 There’s heaps of theatre, film, performance, cabaret, discussions, memorials, and parties.
 Most things will sell-out well in advance, so plan ahead and book your tickets.
-Some of the major events that will be worth checking out in 2019 include: